Project Overview

 - Hannes Rakoczy, University of Göttingen, Germany [email]

-- Michael Frank, Stanford University, USA [email]
+- Michael Frank, Stanford University, United States [email]

-Contributors
+MB2 Contributors

 We encourage everyone who is interested in the project to contact the Project Leads (see above) or fill out the MB Sign-Up Form.
+Please note that access to infants/an infant lab is NOT a prerequisite.

-Schuwerk, T.*, Kampis, D.*, Baillargeon, R., Biro, S., Bohn, M., Byers-Heinlein, K., Dörrenberg, S., Fisher, C., Franchin, L., Fulcher, T., Garbisch, I., Geraci, A., Grosse Wiesmann, C., Hamlin, J. K., Haun, D. B. M., Hepach, R., Hunnius, S., Hyde, D. C., Karman, P., Kosakowski, H., Kovács, A. M., Krämer, A., Kulke, L., Lee, C., Lew-Williams, C., Liszkowski, U., Mahowald, K., Mascaro, O., Meyer, M., Moreau, D., PernerJ., Poulin-Dubois, D., Powell, L., Prein, J. C., Priewasser, B., Proft, M., Raz, G., Reschke, P. J., Ross, J., Rothmaler, K., Saxe, R., Schneider, D., Southgate, V., Surian, L., Tebbe, A., Träuble, B., Tsui, A. S. M., Wertz, A., Woodward, A., Yuen, F., Yuile, A. R., Zellner, L., Zimmer, L., Frank, M. C., & Rakoczy, H. (Stage 1 Registered Report, In Principle Acceptance).
-Action anticipation based on an agent’s epistemic state in toddlers and adults.
-Child Development. (*co-first authors) PsyArXiv. doi:10.31234/osf.io/x4jbm
+Schuwerk, T.*, Kampis, D.*, Baillargeon, R., Biro, S., Bohn, M., Byers-Heinlein, K., Dörrenberg, S., Fisher, C., Franchin, L., Fulcher, T., Garbisch, I., Geraci, A., Grosse Wiesmann, C., Hamlin, K., Haun, D. B. M., Hepach, R., Hunnius, S., Hyde, D. C., Karman, P., … Rakoczy, H. (accepted pending data collection).
+Action anticipation based on an agent's epistemic state in toddlers and adults.
+Child Development.
+PsyArXiv. https://doi.org/10.31234/osf.io/x4jbm (*co-first authors)

-to cite, use (Schuwerk & Kampis et al., accepted pending data collection)
+To cite, use (Schuwerk & Kampis et al., accepted pending data collection)